DiveGearAdvice.comUpdated May 2026

 Frequently Asked Questions

-Yes — BSAC certifications are recognised at equivalent levels globally.
-A BSAC Ocean Diver card is accepted at dive operators worldwide.
-PADI is more universally familiar in remote destinations, but BSAC is broadly recognised in Europe, the Caribbean, and major dive destinations.
+Yes.
+BSAC certifications are recognised at equivalent levels globally and accepted at dive operators in Egypt, Thailand, the Caribbean, and most major destinations.

 Yes.
-Certifications from all major agencies are cross-recognised at equivalent levels.
-A PADI Open Water diver can join a BSAC club and continue training from an equivalent level.
-You're not locked into one agency — most UK divers hold cards from multiple agencies over the course of their diving career.
+All major agencies cross-recognise at equivalent levels.
+A PADI Open Water diver can join a BSAC club and continue from an equivalent starting point.

 Related Guides